bitmovin/player-ios/README.md

 ## Getting Started
 ### Configure the license key

-- Add your Bitmovin player license key to the `Info.plist` file as `BitmovinPlayerLicenseKey`.
+- Add your Bitmovin Player license key to the `Info.plist` file as `BitmovinPlayerLicenseKey`.
 Alternatively, you can also set the license key via the `PlayerConfig.key` property when creating a `Player` instance.

-    Your player license key can be found when logging in into [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard) and navigating to `Player -> Licenses`.
+    Your Bitmovin Player license key can be found under `Player -> Licenses` in the [Bitmovin Dashboard](https://bitmovin.com/dashboard).

-- Add the Bundle identifier of the iOS application which is using the SDK as an allowed domain to the Bitmovin licensing backend.
-This can be also done under `Player -> Licenses` when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) with your account.
+- Add the Bundle Identifier of the iOS application which is using the SDK as an allowed domain to the Bitmovin licensing backend.
+This can be also done under `Player -> Licenses` via the [Bitmovin Dashboard](https://dashboard.bitmovin.com).

 ## Samples

 For samples using the Bitmovin Player iOS SDK see [here](https://github.com/bitmovin/bitmovin-player-ios-samples).
-For a sample using SPM for integration, see sample named `BasicPlaybackSPM`.
+For a sample using the Swift Package Manager for integration, see sample named `BasicPlaybackSPM`.

 ## Documentation and Resources